brienen/crunch_uml/README.md

   - `-db_create, --database_create_new`: Create a new database and discard the existing one.
   - `-f INPUTFILE, --inputfile INPUTFILE`: Path to import file.
   - `-url URL`: URL for import
-  - `-t INPUTTYPE, --inputtype INPUTTYPE`: Specifies input type from the following: ['xmi', 'eaxmi', 'json', 'xlsx', 'csv'].
+  - `-t INPUTTYPE, --inputtype INPUTTYPE`: Specifies input type from the following: ['xmi', 'eaxmi', 'json', 'xlsx', 'csv', 'i18n'].
   - `--skip_xmi_relations`: Skip parsing relations for XMI files only.

   **Supported Input Types**: